 Charleston, West Virginia

 Miami-Dade County, Florida

 Wilmington, North Carolina

 San Diego, California

 Envestnet Institute On Campus is a program designed to develop a collaborative relationship between academia and industry-leading firms in the wealth and asset management space.
 Its purpose is to provide a mechanism by which motivated students are offered a training regimen specifically designed to bridge the gap between the knowledge presented in academia and the application of this knowledge in the world of wealth and asset management.
 Additionally, the program aims to create an ecosystem in which industry hiring managers are able to identify potential employees who are well qualified for a career in the financial services industry.

 Industry-sponsored program with no cost to universities or students.
 Each university is allotted up to 25 seats in the course on a per semester basis.
-Following completion of the program, job and internship search support available through DAK and Associates.
-Optional learning modules and webcasts are available in addition to the required course content.
+Following completion of the program, job and internship search support available through our Resume Database.
+Optional learning modules and webcasts are available, in addition to the required course content.

-EIOC-102: Evolution of the Managed Solutions Industry One of the most popular in-person classes, this includes a comprehensive review of each managed investment solution: how it began, how it operates, why it is popular, and its future growth potential.
+- EIOC-102: Evolution of the Managed Solutions Industry One of the most popular classes, includes a comprehensive review of each managed investment solution: how it began, how it operates, why it is popular, and its future growth potential.
 A case study in unified managed accounts highlights construction and the use of an overlay manager.
-Estimated time to complete, with test: one (1) hour
+Estimated time to complete, with test: one (1) hour.